University of South Carolina: Research

 In May 2009, the University of South Carolina was selected by the U.S. Department of Energy as one of 31 universities nationwide to house an Energy Frontier Research Center that is expected to bring $12.5 million in federal funding, the largest single award in the university's history, to the College of Engineering and Computing.
 President Pastides commented on the grant, "This award solidifies the university's position as a leader in alternative-fuel research."

 The University of South Carolina is a member of the SEC Academic Consortium.
 Now renamed the SECU, the initiative was a collaborative endeavor designed to promote research, scholarship and achievement amongst the member universities in the Southeastern conference.
-The SECU formed its mission to serve as a means to bolster collaborative academic endeavors of Southeastern Conference universities.
+The SECU bolsters collaborative academic endeavors of Southeastern Conference universities.
 Its goals include highlighting the endeavors and achievements of SEC faculty, students and its universities and advancing the academic reputation of SEC universities.